-The same works in case of simple content consumption.
+The same works in the case of simple content consumption.
 The accordion element can be very lengthy, and if readers decide to quit reading it and jump to another subtopic, they can close the current accordion and quickly move on to the next one.

-If we explore a broader aspect of Navigation then we can find a few other use cases.
+If we explore a broader aspect of Navigation, then we can find a few other use cases.

 It can be efficiently used for top to down wizards and step by step processes.

-Also, it’s a good pattern that you can use for filters in the sidebar if you want to show only limited options for each filter so people can see all their filters at first.
+It’s also a good pattern that you can use for filters in the sidebar if you want to show only limited options for each filter so people can see all their filters at first.